astraut-solutions/easy-risk-register/README.md

 ## Security Policy

 We take security seriously.
-If you discover a security vulnerability, please report it to us responsibly by following our [Security Policy](SECURITY.md).
-For more information about our security measures and reporting process, see our [security documentation](SECURITY.md).
+For information about our security measures, see our [security documentation](SECURITY.md).

 ### Automated Security Scanning